MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0401-Deploying cloud apps using Intune.md

 12. In the details pane verify that **Research** is listed under **Required** in the **Assignments** section.

-### Task 3: Force policy synchronization from the Intune console
+### Task 3: Request policy synchronization from the Intune console

 1. In the **Microsoft Intune admin center**, select **Devices** and then select **All devices**.